-In exceptional cases, section 703.4.2 allows signs to be mounted on the push side of a door.
+In exceptional cases, section 703.4.2 permits ADA sign mounting on the push side of a door.
 On inward swinging doors, a sign may be mounted on the door if the two below criteria are met:

-Green Dot Sign’s preferred approach to mounting ADA signs is via four wood pegs.
-This method not only reduces plastic production and use, but it is the most secure.
+The Green Dot Sign® preferred approach to mounting ADA signs is via four wood pegs.
+This method not only reduces plastic production and use, but is the most secure.
 Signs are shipped with the pegs glued into holes made on the back of the sign blank.
 Customers then use Green Dot Sign’s provided pattern to drill four holes into their wall.
-Silicone is applied to the holes and sign back to ensure a strong, long-term hold.
+Silicone or eco-friendly caulking compound is applied to the holes and sign back to ensure a strong, long-term hold.

 We work with experienced clients that insist upon mounting signs via pegs.
 They have found that adhesives such as foam tape do not withstand vandalism and other risks associated with long-term use.

 For those who need to quickly install signs or don’t want to use power tools, the best option is to use silicone in conjunction with the sign manufacturer provided adhesive.
-Green Dot Sign customers that order signs with foam tape, will receive signage with the tape secured to the back of their signs.
+Green Dot Sign® orders with foam tape will receive signage with the tape secured to the back of their signs.
 Simply make a circle of silicone on the back of your sign, then remove the backing from the tape, and firmly stick your sign to the wall.